FedRAMP/docs/docs/minimum-assessment-scope.md

 ## Application

 !!! info ""
-    This section provides general guidance on the application of this standard.
+    This section provides general guidance on the application of this process.

 ### FRR-MAS-AY-01 Scope of FedRAMP